citrix/citrix-cvad-site-deployment-module/README.md

 > `./New-ActiveDirectoryAppRegistration.ps1 -AzureSubscriptionId <Your Azure Subscription Id> [-AzureTenantId <Your Azure Subscription Tenant Id>] [-AzureApplicationName <Your New Azure App Registration Name>]`

 4. Review `inputs.tfvars` and the default values in `\terraform\variables.tf` to make sure that the parameters are set to desired values
-5. Run the `Start-CvadDeployment.ps1` script with the optional `-AutoApprove` flag for skipping Terraform plan verification to complete the deployment
+5. Run the `Start-CvadDeployment.ps1` script with the optional `-AutoApprove` flag for skipping Terraform plan verification to complete the deployment.
+You may also add the `-PreserveAzureCredential` flag to save Azure credential in `azure.tfvars.json` file, if this flag is not specified, the Azure credential will be removed once the deployment completed.

-> `./Start-CvadDeployment.ps1 [-AutoApprove]`
+> `./Start-CvadDeployment.ps1 [-AutoApprove] [-PreserveAzureCredential]`

 ## Deployment Removal
 1. Make sure you are using the same environment that used for the deployment